alderhilldigital/gitbook-building-websites/html5.md

 &lt;style&gt;    Defines style information for a document

-&lt;table&gt;    Defines a table

-&lt;tbody&gt;    Groups the body content in a table

-&lt;td&gt;    Defines a cell in a table

 &lt;textarea&gt;    Defines a multiline input control \(text area\)

-&lt;tfoot&gt;    Groups the footer content in a table

-&lt;th&gt;    Defines a header cell in a table

-&lt;thead&gt;    Groups the header content in a table

 &lt;title&gt;    Defines a title for the document

-&lt;tr&gt;    Defines a row in a table

 &lt;u&gt;    Defines text that should be stylistically different from normal text